Sourcing methodology

-We use different methods to buy, based on the type and value of procurement.
-Understanding these methods may help you position your business to respond to opportunities for ACT Government work.
+The Territory uses different sourcing methodology commensurate to the scale, scope and risk of a procurement.
+Understanding the quotation and tender thresholds may help you position your business to respond to opportunities for ACT Government work.

 Quotation and tender thresholds

-Our procurement processes work differently depending on the estimated value of the goods, services or works.
-These thresholds are contained in the Government Procurement Regulation 2007 (the Regulation).
-The Regulation specifies the dollar value at which quotations and tenders must be sought and the minimum number of quotations that must be sought from suppliers.
+The relevant thresholds and minimum quotation and tender requirements are specified in the Government Procurement Regulation 2007 (Regulation) which specify the dollar value at which quotations and tenders must be sought along with the minimum number of quotations that must be sought from suppliers.
 Understanding these value threshold requirements will help in responding to ACT Government procurements.

 Standing Offer and Panel arrangements

-The ACT Government uses panels, MULs and schemes as a way to procure goods, services and works that are regularly acquired.
+The ACT Government uses panels, MUL and schemes as a way to procure goods or services that are regularly acquired.
 Opportunities to join new panels or existing panels through a refresh will be advertised on Tenders ACT website.

 The advantages of joining a panel include:

-Being a member of a panel does not guarantee work.
+Being a member of a panel does not guarantee supplier work.

-A list of existing panels, MUL’s and Schemes can be found on the Whole of government arrangements page.
+A list of existing panels, MUL and Schemes can be found on the Whole of government arrangements page.

 Unsolicited proposals